Here is my suggestion.

 Why do I think this is beneficial?

-It increases the amount of useful information about an area and makes it available to people both in and not in that area (visitors!).
+It increases the amount of useful information about an area and makes it available to people both in and not in that area (visitors!) via the internet.
 I hesitate to suggest that knowing what shops are in an area might make someone more likely to visit ("oh I didn't know there was a bookshop in X") but that would definitely work for me.
+I'm often surprised, when on detoured bus journeys, to discover some interesting shop that I'd not known about.

 Post a Comment